uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 {: .notice--info}

 ## Privacy Considerations
 In the current profile, sections SD-JWT VC, credential status and device binding contain no protection against user correlation.
-Measures to address this challenge are envisioned for a later release, for example, with solutions like [batch-issuance](https://github.com/swiyu-admin-ch/swiyu-issuer/issues/5).
+To adress this in a future release, [batch-issuance](https://github.com/swiyu-admin-ch/swiyu-issuer/issues/5) will be implemented.

 ## References